Housing in Madrid

 Students in a homestay receive daily breakfast and dinner.
 All lunches are the student's responsibility.
 Some hosts may have only one bedroom that they rent to students while others may have several rooms that they rent out.
 Students may share their bedroom with another IAU student, although each student will always have their own bed.
 All bathroooms are shared by students and the host.
 Students will have access to wifi in their homestay and access to laundry facilities once per week.
 All linens (bedding and towels) are provided.

 Students in shared residence halls will live in European style dorms with access to multiple common areas.
-The residence halls typically house both local Spanish students and international students.
-Meals are not included at the residence hall, however students have the option to enroll in a meal plan for an additional cost.
-Students are housed throughout the city and students should expect to commute up to 40 minutes to campus.
-Linens (bedding and towels) are not provided and are available to purchase on-site.
+The residence halls typically house both local Spanish and international students, which offers IAU students the opportunity for culture and language exchange.
+Rooms may be single or double occupancy and all linens (bedding and towels) are included.
+All bathroom facilities will be shared.
+No meals are included with residence halls, so students are responsible for all meal costs and preparation.
+In the residence halls, students have access to shared, fully equipped kitchens, social and study spaces, and laundry facilities.
+Residence halls are located throughout the city and students should expect to commute up to 40 minutes to campus.

 PLEASE NOTE: Housing schedules are aligned with the IAU academic calendar.
 Students arriving early or staying late after the conclusion of the academic calendar will be resposbile for their own idependent housing.